-As established, this is a cooperative project between divisions of DNR, the MSB and the USGS.
+As established, this is a cooperative project between two of the six management divisions of DNR.
 Recognition of the lack of ground water data for the MSB is a repeated issue in annual meetings of the Interagency Hydrology Committee for Alaska (IHCA).
 IHCA is a consortium of Federal, State, and local government agencies that coordinate efforts in all fields of hydrology.
-IHCA acknowledgement of the need for ground water data is documentation of the need recognized by all participating
+IHCA acknowledgement of the need for ground water data is documentation of the need recognized by all participating Federal, State, and local government management agencies is a clear indicator of the project support.
+John Duffy, the MSB Manager, Douglas Kane, Director of the Water and Environmental Research Center at the University of Alaska Fairbanks, and Steven Frenzel, Chief Office of Water Resources of the USGS have all pledged their support and cooperation for this project.